superRaytin/paginationjs/docs/en.md

 Using as a function:

-Provide a custom function, find the array position, and return.
+Provide a custom function to find the position of that array.

 ```js
 locator: function(){